 I have completed Level II training in EMDR (Eye Movement Desensitization and Reprocessing), an evidence-based trauma therapy.
 I often utilize EMDR with clients wanting to address specific traumatic memories or paralyzing/overwhelming fears.

 Education: I graduated with a Master of Arts in Counseling Psychology from The Seattle School of Theology and Psychology in 2010 and earned a Bachelor of Arts degree in Psychology from Trinity Western University in 2006.
+I received a certificate in Psychoanalytic Couples Therapy from ICSW in 2025.
 I am a Licensed Professional Counselor in Colorado (#0013123) and a Licensed Mental Health Counselor in the State of Washington (#LH60336410).

-I am a member of the International Society for the Study of Trauma and Dissociation (www.isst-d.org) and EMDRIA (www.emdria.org) and am deeply committed to my continued education in the field.
+I am a member of the International Association for Relational Psychoanalysis (IARPP) and EMDRIA (www.emdria.org) and am deeply committed to my continued education in the field.

 #0013123, CO